-11. Campus Life
+12. Campus Life

-11.1.
+12.1.
 Office of Campus Life

 The offices and programs of campus life support the academic mission of the University and enhance success of students through co-curricular and extracurricular services and activities.
 Each department strives to provide effective and progressive resources, facilities, and programs which help students reach their fullest potential intellectually and emotionally by providing opportunities that encourage strengthening of character, self-discipline, civility, wellness, citizenship, and safety.
-For additional information go to www.oglethorpe.edu (keyword: campus life).
+For additional information see http://oglethorpe.edu/life/.

 Below are snapshots of many of the events, organizations and services which are administered, facilitated and/or provided by campus life.
 Some additional relevant organizations and services were included separately in Sec.
-9. of this Bulletin, which should be consulted.
+10. of this Bulletin, which should be consulted.
 (Back to ToC)

-11.1.1.
+12.1.1.
 Athletics

-11.1.1.1.
+12.1.1.1.
 Intercollegiate Athletics